callahan123/Helicopter_project/README.md

 Ideas: Concepts folder

-Code and related files: Development folder
+Any info related to project development, code and physical: Development folder